 LOAD DATA INFILE * APPEND INTO TABLE emp EVALUATE CHECK_CONSTRAINTS FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' (c1 CHAR(10) ,c2) BEGINDATA Jones,10 Smith,20 Brown,30 Taylor,40

-When the load completes, the integrity constraints will be reenabled automatically if the
+When a SQL*Loader load completes, the integrity constraints will be reenabled

 REENABLE clause is specified.